Extended-Thunder/send-later/index.md

     in the dialog is bound to Alt+Shift+B, which may not be the case depending on your language settings.
 -   **function name** Specifies which [dynamic function](#dynamic) will be attached to this shortcut button.
+If you set it to "(none)", then the shortcut is disabled and its button won't appear in the scheduling popup.
 -   **Function arguments** Arguments that will be passed to the dynamic function that may modify its behavior.
 See the section on [dynamic functions](#dynamic) for details on what these arguments can do.